lawlesst/lawlesst.github.com/content/notebook/select2-rdf.md

 ex:person123 vivo:hasResearchArea ex:concept456 .
 ```

-Since Select2 as a library focuses on the front-end editing interaction, it doesn't prescribe any backend for storing data created.
+Since Select2 as a library focuses on the front-end editing interaction, it doesn't prescribe a backend for storing data created.
 Adapting it to create the data we needed was a matter of reading the documentation and taking advantage of the rich options offered.

 The next step was to develop a way to embed RDF-like information in the page so that we could create triples representing the data that users changed.
-We considered several approaches to embedding this semantic information into the application but decided using [HTML5 data attributes](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_data_attributes) were a simple a straightforward way.
+We considered several approaches to embedding this semantic information into the application but decided using [HTML5 data attributes](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_data_attributes) were a simple and straightforward way.
 See the snippet below.
 The URI for the entity being updated 'ex:jsmith' is added as a data attribute to the containing div.
 The Select2 input element has the data attribute for the predicate 'vivo:hasResearchArea' and the term resolved via autocomplete will become the object.
 We are using a standard set of namespace prefixes so the embedded qnames - 'data:jsmith' - can be expanded to the full uri, e.g. http://example.org/individual/jsmith'.

 ```html
 	<div id="profile" data-subject="ex:jsmith">